Table of Contents

 Preparation (Before You Start the Chainsaw)

 - Safety first: Do you have on chainsaw chaps, leather or cut-resistant gloves, hearing protection, a helmet, and goggles (or helmet with a face mask)?
-If not, suit up.
+If not, suit up with this chainsaw safety gear.

 - Fill the chainsaw up with gasoline and oil mix.
 Refer to your saw’s manual for the proper mix.
 It’s usually 40:1 or 50:1.